giavac/AWS-CSA-2019-study-notes/Course/S3/README.md

 ### [S3 Cross region replication](https://docs.aws.amazon.com/AmazonS3/latest/dev/crr.html)

+* Enables automatic and asynchronous copying of objects across buckets in different AWS Regions.
+* Cross Region Replication requires bucket versioning on both the source and the destination.
-* Regions must be unique
+* Regions must be unique.
 * Cross region replication doesn't replicate existing object by default, only new ones (after the replicate is set) will be replicated automatically.
 * In order to replicate the existing objects, you need to do a `cp` using the aws cli:

     `aws s3 cp --recursive s3://alessio-casco-versioning s3://alessio-casco-versioning-replica-sydney`

-* If you delete an object in the primary bucket, the delete action and markers won't be done or replicated in your remote bucket, this is a security function.
+* Delete Markers are not replicated.
+If you delete an object in the primary bucket, the delete action and markers won't be done or replicated in your remote bucket: this is a security function to prevent accidental deletes from a bucket to another.
-Only creations and modifications are replicated to the bucket in the other regions NOT the delete
+Only creations and modifications are replicated to the bucket in the other regions, NOT the delete.
-* You can't replicate over multiple buckets, the maps are always 1-to-1
+* You can't replicate over multiple buckets, the maps are always 1-to-1.

 ## [CloudFront](https://aws.amazon.com/cloudfront/)